TabithaKO/CNN/README.md

 ## Notebooks
 You can download and recreate these notebooks in your preferred programming environment.

+## NB
+The cats_dogs-DATA notebook has information on how to deal with pickled datasets.
+A concept I struggled with for a while.

 ## More Information
 I learnt how to do this from:
 - Deep Learning with Python, Francois Chollet (https://github.com/TabithaKO/deep-learning-with-python-notebooks)